You'll need the correct permission to create an API user

 - You enter an invalid password for an API user five times

 - Your account is disabled

-If your disabled account is re-enabled, you'll need to unlock your API user in the same way.
+Find out about unlocking an API user (applicable also if your disabled account is re-enabled, as you'll need to unlock your API user).

 Always be sure to double-check that you're using the correct username and password details when authenticating.